expfactory/expfactory/docs/pages/1-generate.md

 └── test-task-two
 ```

-I would then mount the present working directory to `/data` in the container, and give the build command both the path to the directory in the container `data/test-task-two` and the exp_id for `test-task`, which will be retrieved from Github.
+I would then mount the present working directory (`experiments`) to `/data` in the container, and give the build command both the path to the directory in the container `data/test-task-two` and the exp_id for `test-task`, which will be retrieved from Github.

 ```
 docker run -v $PWD:/data \